 Summer is finally here!
 It’s a chance for teachers to find some time for reset and relaxation – which they most certainly deserve.
 But what would summer be without a little assigned reading?
 VAI’s team of educators have shared what books they’re exploring this summer, and how they help us view education in a little different light.
-So, pull up a chair and fix yourself some lemonade, here are five books to get educators thinking this summer:
+So, pull up a chair and fix yourself some lemonade, here are four books to get educators thinking this summer:

 Soundtracks by Jon Acuff